Lone-Wolfgang/CaseStudy1DDS/README.md

 Metrics include cost impact, and the definitions follow:
   - Cost of Attrition: Annual Salary of all employees that leave.
   - Cost of No Action: Total attrition cost if no action is taken.
-  - Cost of Intervention: Quarterly (3 months) salary of all employees
+  - Cost of Intervention: Two month salary of all employees predicted to leave
   - Unrealised Attrition: True Positives, recoverable attrition loss from correctly predicted employees
   - Realized Attrition: False Negatives, unrecoverable attrition loss from employees that were not predicted to leave
   - Cost of Action: For calculating Potential Net Benefit: Cost of Intervention + Realized Attrition - Unrealized Attrition